 Unfortunately not every server that’s created get’s successfully provisioned.
 Almost all API servers do, and so do almost all custom VPS provisions when everything is setup correctly, but even then sometimes things fail.
 Below outlines why this happens.

 If your server only made it to 10%, that means our app couldn’t connect to your server.

 If it was an API server, then this may mean that the data center at the time was down you tried to create your VPS.

 If it’s a custom server, then it could be the data center was down, but it’s more likely to be an issue with a closed port, incorrect Ubuntu installation, provisioning code not ran via the root user, or potentially many other different reasons.

 Failed at 25%

-If your server made it to 25% then this means that the server failed to connect to the Nginx repo, or it got cut off part way through and has not been able to complete the installation.
+If your server made it to 25%, then it failed to connect to the Nginx repo, or it got cut off part way through and was unable to complete the installation.
 If you hover over the provisioning bar, you’ll get a tooltip:

 Failed at 50%